magento/devdocs/guides/v2.0/cloud/project/project-multi-sites.md

 		git add -A && git commit -m "Implement multiple sites" git push origin <branch name>
 2. Wait for deployment to complete.
-3. When deployment is done, in a web browser, go to your site's base URL.
+3. When deployment is done, in a web browser, go to your site's base {% glossarytooltip a05c59d3-77b9-47d0-92a1-2cbffe3f8622 %}URL{% endglossarytooltip %}.

 	The URL must be in the format: `http://<magento run_code>---<rest of URL>`